JosueOb/JosueOb/README.md

 - 👋 Hi, I'm a developer @JosueOb.
 - 👀 I'm interested in deep learning and TDD/DDD.
 - 🌱 I'm currently learning software architecture and design patterns.
-- :heart_eyes_cat: I'm a cat lover.
+- :heart_eyes_cat: I'm a cat and dog lover.
 - 🎧 I always listen to all kinds of music.